nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * `sd/START_DATE` and `ed/END_DATE` should be in the format `yyyy-MM-dd`.
 * `st/START_TIME` and `et/END_TIME` should be in the format `hh:mm`.
 * `ed/END_DATE` is optional, if unspecified `END_DATE` will be assumed to be the same as `START_DATE`.
-* Studio to be added must not already exist in the lesson list.
+* Studio to be added must not already exist in your lesson list.
-* Studio to be added must not clash with other lessons in the lesson list.
+* Studio to be added must not clash with other lessons in your lesson list.

 Examples:
 * `addstudio l/Studio 3 sd/2022-10-12 st/14:00 et/16:00` adds a studio lesson with description `Studio 3` on `Oct-12-2022` from `14:00` to `16:00`.

 ### Adding a consult lesson: `addconsult`

-Adds a consult lesson to JARVIS.
+Adds a consult lesson to your lesson list.

 Format: `addconsult [l/LESSON_DESC] sd/START_DATE st/START_TIME [ed/END_DATE] et/END_TIME si/STUDENT_INDEX...`